browserless/browserless/README.md

 docker pull browserless/chrome:1-arm64
 ```

-Fist, if you're on a amd64 machine (non-M1 Mac) you'll need to setup multi-platform builds.
+First, if you're on a amd64 machine (non-M1 Mac) you'll need to setup multi-platform builds.
 There's a lot of good resources out there to read about this, however you'll need to ensure you're on the latest docker with experimental features enabled.

 ```sh
 # Setup the machine to build arm64